 Quantitative modeling of natural behavior and social interactions in rodents

 With the help of behavior tracking software like DeepLabCut and SLEAP, the quantification of natural behavior has become an increasingly popular area of study in neuroscience.
 However, how to best take high-dimensional measurements of behavior (such as joint positions or pixel data) and identify interpretable, low-dimensional representations (i.e. “syllables” of behavior such as walking or grooming) from that data is still an open question.
 This is an important line of research not only because it can help with the automated, unsupervised identification of behavior in a variety of animals, but also because it can help map these behaviors to changes in neural activity as observed in electrophysiology, calcium imaging, and other types of neural data.
-I’m working on some new methods in this area, so stay tuned!
+Latent variable models are a powerful tool for addressing these challenges, and I’m working currently working on some new methods in this area.
+Stay tuned!

 Keywords/techniques: latent variable models, generative models, behavior quantification, unsupervised learning